X

 • Experience: Many ZDNET authors have personal, long-term experience with the vendors on this list.
 We have also consulted with experts for their recommendations.

-• Customer reviews: We have taken into account customer feedback and reviews and we have shied away from vendors with a poor record.
+• Customer reviews: We have taken into account customer feedback and reviews and have shied away from vendors with a poor record.

 • Use cases: ZDNET has included a range of WordPress hosts suitable for different users and purposes, including vendors offering scalable solutions, products suitable for small businesses and projects, and enterprise-ready options.